 Spider Control: Protect Your Home

 Over 40,000 species of spiders exist around the world, with more than 3,000 found in the United States alone.
 Due to their numbers and diversity, spiders resist traditional classification.
 Spiders can be identified down to the family level fairly easily by pest management professionals; however, it takes a trained taxonomist to identify them down to species.
 To make pest control easier, professionals organize spiders into one of four broad categories: burrowers, web-spinners, active hunters, and sit-and-wait ambushers.
-Over 20 species of web-spinners and active hunters are potential pests to Mid-Atlantic homeowners and residents.
+Over 20 species of web-spinners and active hunters are potential pests to North American homeowners and residents.

 Scientific Classification: Various scientific names